ravirajjain1/PROJECT_SameNeed/README.md

-# SameNeed - A Collective Platform for Local Service Requests
+# SameNeed - Connecting People with Shared Service Needs

 A Java web application that helps people who need the same local service come together, form a group, and collectively coordinate and negotiate with a service provider for a shared visit.